Why Should a Landlord Rent to You?

 - Pet Deposit- An extra refundable deposit is a motivating incentive for a landlord to put their trust in you.
 They can rest assured that damages will be covered.
 You have the opportunity to show that you are confident that you and your family will be awesome tenants and you are not worried that you will lose your deposit.
 Be sure to put your deposit agreement in writing.

 - High Quality Residents- The scarcity of pet-friendly rentals results in high quality applicants & appreciative, responsible tenants.
 You have the opportunity to live around pet-loving neighbors in an often tight-night community.
 Pet sitters & walkers right next door!

 A Step-By-Step Guide to a Successful Search

 Breed Specific Legislation

 It is important to be aware of current, and any future, laws that may affect your family.
 DO NOT move to a city that has a breed ban, even if you find a landlord who will rent to you.
-This will only put your family dog at risk for euthanasia.

 This is your chance to set your family apart; Use these keys to open doors to a new home for your WHOLE family.